khovarthan/Ex.No-6-Prompt-Engineering/README.md

 The aim is to understand how to request help from AI tools for tasks like writing Python code, integrating with APIs, comparing outputs, and generating actionable insights.

 Result:

+Thus, a Python code has been developed and verified which is compatible with multiple AI tools for evaluating the type of review statement.